satyakresna/correspondence-jobs-via-email/programmer-application.md

 If desired, I am willing to fullfil your call to be tested and interviewed.

-Thank you for your attention
+Thank you for your attention.